Software Developer Role Profile

 - Understands the similarities and differences (taking into account positives and negatives of both approaches) between agile and waterfall software development methodologies

-- Understands how teams work effectively to produce software and contributes appropriately
+- Also, understands how teams work effectively to produce software and contributes appropriately

 - Understands and applies software design approaches and patterns and can interpret and implement a given design, compliant with security and maintainability requirements

-- Understands and responds to the business environment and business issues related to software development
+- Understands and also responds to the business environment and business issues related to software development

-- Understands and applies the maths required to be a software developer (eg algorithms, logic and data structures)
+- Finally, understands and applies the maths required to be a software developer (eg algorithms, logic and data structures)

 - Logical and creative thinking skills